 The clubs have evolved, as well.
 I know my husband is thankful for that.
 In fact, according to him, they evolve at least once a year, which I believe is his excuse to get new ones.

 The first floor of the museum is primarily about Bob Hope.
 I absolutely loved browsing all the memorabilia from that era.
 I was a big fan of stars from that time, and enjoyed seeing photos of Hope with Sammy Davis, Jr., Bing Crosby, and at least a half dozen presidents.

 I really could have spent hours just looking through the old photos and pieces of history.
 My mother would have loved this, too.
-I don’t think she’s ever been to St. Augustine, either.
-Maybe I’ll talk her into it one day.
+I don't think she had ever been to St. Augustine.

 In the end, I think I enjoyed the museum more than he did!

 The World Golf Hall of Fame Museum is a must see if you in or around St. Augustine, Florida.
 It is definitely not just for golfers, though they will love it!

 The World Golf Hall of Fame is located at the World Golf Village.
 Hours are Monday-Saturday from 10 a.m.-6 p.m., and on Sunday they are open from noon to 6p.m.
 Closed on Thanksgiving, Christmas, and for the Induction Ceremony.
 Plan to spend about three hours going through the exhibits.